Skip to content

 • If It Comes Back

-• Crystallisation, how your mind edits a real person into a perfect one
+• Catch crystallisation in the act: how your mind quietly edited a real, ordinary person into a perfect one.

 Name the trap.
 Starve the loop.